-Section #2 of our community survey focused on procedural justice issues with four questions being dedicated to issues of respect and trust between the Rosendale Police Department and Town residents.
-Respondents used a rating scale on each question with (1) being "not at all," (2) being "a little," (3) being "somewhat," (4) being "a lot," and (5) being "to a great extent."
+Section #2 of our community Survey focused on procedural justice matters with four questions dedicated to issues of respect and trust between the Rosendale Police Department and Town residents.
+Respondents used a rating scale on each question with:

+- (1) Being "not at all."

+- (2) Being "a little."

+- (3) Being "somewhat."

+- (4) Being "a lot."

+- (5) Being "to a great extent."

 While overall, a large majority of responses were positive (selecting a 4 or 5 on the rating scale) with an average across the four questions of 82.5%, there was a non-trivial average number of negative responses (selecting a one or a two on the rating scale) of 9.7%.
 While the RPD should be commended for the over 80% positive responses to these questions, given the focus of the Committee's work, we believe it is important to more fully understand why almost 10% of the respondents had a negative perception.

-While we are limited by the data collected from this initial survey, we have taken a closer look at that the procedural justice question which received the highest percentage of negative responses (11.6%), which was "To what extent do officers in the Rosendale Police Department treat people of all races, ethnicities, and backgrounds fairly?" (see Chart).
+While we are limited by the data collected from this initial Survey, we have taken a closer look at that the procedural justice question which received the highest percentage of negative responses (11.6%), which was "To what extent do officers in the Rosendale Police Department treat people of all races, ethnicities, and backgrounds fairly?" (see Chart).
 While 68.3% responded "to a great extent" and 5.1% responded "not at all" to this question, of those respondents who provided their Race, the vast majority of minorities had a positive response "4 or 5" to this question.
-Interestingly, while there were more negative responses from those who opted not to identify their Race on the survey, the vast majority of respondents who selected a rating of "1" also identified themselves as White.
+Interestingly, while there were more negative responses from those who opted not to identify their Race on the Survey, the vast majority of respondents who selected a rating of "1" also identified themselves as White.

 Similarly, when we look at the procedural justice question that received the lowest negative response (7.7%), which was "To what extent are officers in the Rosendale Police Department respectful?"
-We also found that the vast majority of respondents who identified themselves as Black had a positive response to the question, and the vast majority who selected "1" identified as White.
+We also found that the vast majority of respondents who identified themselves as Black had a positive response to the question and the vast majority who selected "1" identified as White.

 Again, with more negative than positive responses from those who opted not to identify their Race at all.